jumpingjoy/watchnationpro/apple-watch-6-review.md

         <a class="uk-accordion-title" href="#"><b>How is the overall build quality of Apple watch series 6 series?</b></a>
         <div class="uk-accordion-content">
             <p>Our rating: ★★★★★ | 😎</p>
             <p>We would say, the overall build quality is excellent. <b>Material Quality:</b> The case is available in three materials.
 They are aluminum, titanium and stainless steel.
 Each variant comes with different colors.
 Stainless steel variant is available in Gold and Graphite colors and Aluminum variant in Blue and Red colors.
 Solo Loop Band is new one in Apple watch series 6.
 This stretchable band is made of silicone.
 But stainless steel variant has either sports band or Milanese loop band.
 The wrist band of Apple watch series 6 requires less maintenance and wetness of band gets dry quickly.
 The right side of the watch has digital crown and a button.
 Speaker cutout is placed on the left side.
-All other sensors are located underside of the watch case. <b>Water Resistance:</b>Water resistant of Apple watch series 6 is measured 5ATM or up to 50m.
+All other sensors are located underside of the watch case.
+Water Resistance: Water resistant of Apple watch series 6 is measured 5ATM or up to 50m.
 Most excitingly the Hand Wash feature attracts more attention.
 It starts timer for 20s when it detects hand washing.
 This is the highlight of WatchOS 7.</p>
         </div>
     </li>
     <li class="uk-open">